hbctraining/variant_analysis/lessons/05_sequence_alignment_theory.md

     - **SM**: This is to mark which *sample* your reads are coming from.
 Note, this does not need to be unique like the **ID** field, since you may have multiple Read Group **ID**s coming from a single sample.
 For example, you may be merging alignment (BAM/SAM) files that originated from the same individual, but we sequenced on different lanes or machines.
 In this case, those would have different Read Group **ID**s, but the same **SM** value.

-    - More information about Read Groups and some fields we didn't discuss can be found [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups).
+    - More information about read groups and some fields we didn't discuss can be found [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups).

 - `$REFERENCE_SEQUENCE` This calls the variable that holds the path to our reference sequence (`/n/groups/hbctraining/variant_calling/reference/GRCh38.p7_genomic.fa`).

-- `$LEFT_READS` and `$RIGHT_READS` These are variables with paths to the FASTQ sequence read files that we wish to align (`~/variant_calling/fastq_files/synthetic_challenge_set3_normal_NGv3_1.fq.gz` and `~/variant_calling/fastq_files/synthetic_challenge_set3_normal_NGv3_2.fq.gz`).
-In this case you can see that the reads are paired-end reads because 1) we have provided two sets of reads and 2) they have `_1`/`_2` right before the `.fq`/`.fastq` extension.
+- `$LEFT_READS` and `$RIGHT_READS` These are variables with paths to the FASTQ sequence read files that we wish to align (`~/variant_calling/fastq_files/synthetic_challenge_set3_normal_NGv3_1.fq.gz` and `~/variant_calling/fastq_files/synthetic_challenge_set3_normal_NGv3_2.fq.gz`, respectively).
+In this case you can see that the reads are paired-end reads because:

+1) we have provided two sets of reads and

+2) they have `_1`/`_2` right before the `.fq`/`.fastq` extension.

 This is a very common annotation for pair-end reads.
 Alternatively, sometimes they might also be annotated as `_R1`/`_R2`, but once again, they will almost always be placed right before the `.fq`/`.fastq` extension.
 We can also, note that these reads are currently compressed with gzip as annotated by the `.gz` extension.
 This is not a problem as `bwa` can read both gzip compressed and uncompressed FASTQ files.

 - `-o $SAM_FILE` This calls a variable that holds the path to your output file (`~/variant_calling/alignments/normal_GRCh38.p7.sam`) where your alignments written.
 Notice this is a SAM file (an uncompressed alignment file).

 Now you have written your command to run `bwa` you are ready to run alignment.
-However, there are a few steps that we are going to add to the script so that they run immediately after the alignemnt finishes.

 ## Exercises